2023 Most Popular Statistics Master's Degree Schools in the Middle Atlantic Region

 Women make up 55% of the stats majors at the school.

-Out of the 30 schools in the Middle Atlantic Region that were part of this year’s ranking, New York University landed the # 2 spot on the list.
-Located in the city of New York, NYU is a private not-for-profit school with a fairly large student population.
+A rank of #2 on this year’s list means New York University is a great place for statistics students working on their master’s degree.
+Located in the large city of New York, NYU is a private not-for-profit school with a very large student population.

 Of the 168 students majoring in stats at NYU, 48% are male and 52% are female.